ChromiaProject/postchain-chromia/doc/source/index-enterprise0.rst

    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Chromia0
+Enterprise0
 ========================================

-The Chromia0 dapp is an management chain for running multiple chains in a structured fashion
+The Enterprise0 is an enterprise level solution for organizations or companies that want to run their own blockchain network.

-Postchain MC is used to issue commands to an entire group of Chromia nodes.
+Postchain MC is used to issue commands to an entire group of Chromia/Enterprise0/Postchain nodes.

 .. toctree::
    :hidden:
    :maxdepth: 2
    :caption: Contents:

-   ../introduction.rst
+   introduction.rst
-   ../learn-by-example.rst
+   enterprise0/learn-by-example.rst
-   ../queries.rst
+   queries.rst
-   ../q-and-a.rst
+   q-and-a.rst